AlessandroMinoccheri/UserPermissions/README.md

 $rules = array(
 	'user_type' => $user_type,
 	'redirect' => '/projects/',
-	'message' => 'You don't have permission to access this page', 'action' =>  $this->params['action'],
+	'message' => 'You do not have permission to access this page', 'action' =>  $this->params['action'],
 	'controller' =>  $this->params['controller'],
 	'groups' => array(